GSA/digitalgov.gov/content/news/2023/03/2023-03-06-a-happy-compromise-between-people-first-and-plain-language.md

 ## Why should I use people-first language?

 People-first language is a way to show in your communication that you are respectful of the people who are directly affected by your words.

-- [ ] 1
-- [ ] two

-- [ ] 3

-- [ ] four

 It: